erikrose/nose-progressive/README.rst

   nose-progressive automatically omits bold and color formatting when its output is directed to a non- terminal.
 Specifying ``--progressive-with-styling`` forces such styling to be output regardless.
+``--progressive-with-bar``
+  nose-progressive automatically omits the progress bar when its output is directed to a non-terminal.
+Specifying ``--progressive-with-bar`` forces the bar to be output regardless.
+This option implies ``--progressive-with-styling``.

 Caveats and Known Bugs
 ======================